Eleanor Sanderson

 Eleanor Ruth Sanderson (née Grourk; born 1977) is an English Anglican bishop who has served as Bishop of Hull, a suffragan bishop in the Church of England Diocese of York, since 2022.
-She previously served as an associate bishop in the Diocese of Wellington within the Anglican Church of Aotearoa, New Zealand and Polynesia.
+She previously served as an assistant bishop in the Diocese of Wellington within the Anglican Church of Aotearoa, New Zealand and Polynesia.
 She became the first woman bishop in the Wellington diocese when she was consecrated on 2 June 2017.
 At the time, she was the fourth woman to be elevated to the position of bishop in the New Zealand Anglican church.
 Prior to becoming a bishop, she served as an Anglican priest for eleven years, also in the Wellington diocese.

 Early life and education

 Eleanor Sanderson was born in England, and grew up in Derbyshire.
 She is the daughter of Terry Grourk.
 She attended Bristol University, where she graduated with a Bachelor of Science in geography.
 After having first visited New Zealand on a backpacking trip in 1996, she later returned to study geography at Victoria University of Wellington.
 She graduated with a Master of Development Studies with distinction in 2002, and a PhD in 2007.
 She also holds a Master in Theology degree, and was a fellow of public theology at Virginia Theological Seminary.